 When are bleeding gums serious?

 If gum bleeding does not stop after 7 to 10 days, visit your dentist.
-To get rid of plaque and tartar and encourage gum healing, you might need a deep dental cleaning.
-Additionally, your doctor might request lab tests to look for vitamin deficits that might contribute to gum bleeding.
+You might need a deep gum cleaning to get rid of plaque and tartar and encourage gum healing.
+Your doctor might also request lab tests to look for vitamin deficits that might contribute to gum bleeding.

 Request a Bleeding Gums Consultation

-Schedule a worry-free consultation with Lee, Bonfiglio, Vesely & Associates.
+Schedule a worry-free consultation with Lee, Bonfiglio, Vesely, and Associates.
 After a periodontal screening and evaluation, we will recommend the best gum disease treatment option for your situation.
 Call (410) 989-8298 or request an appointment online today.